 Please note that these groups are set up to assist those interested in moving forward.
 It will involve ideas and practices in being able to handle what is happening, some self-help recommendations and some real life ideas and suggestions in handling your situation.
 This group is about growth, not staying stuck in your story, which doesn’t help you anyway.
 The end result is to be strong for you and your children.

 Remember, you are not alone in this and there is guidance, love and support here for you.
 Please head over to one of our groups , and answer the questions, which is a requirement to get in.

-Anyone who has experience with Parental Alienation, whether a therapist, counselor, mediator, attorney, personal experience, etc., we welcome your knowledge and suggestions into this group as well.
+Anyone who has experience with divorce, alienation, or family bond obstruction, whether a therapist, counselor, mediator, attorney, personal experience, etc., we welcome your knowledge and suggestions into this group as well.

 I welcome any questions.
 Please use the form below.

 A film told from the perspective of children/young adults from divorced families who are fighting to reunite with their broken families.
 It investigates Family Bond Obstruction from multiple perspectives: Moms and Dads alienated from their children and siblings who don’t see each other.
 This film is to make aware and educate the public of a growing public health crisis.
 Kids deserve to love and be loved by both fit & loving parents.

 You can join a growing community of 508 backers who have pledged over $157,581 towards the production of Erasing Family.
 We have completed filming and need to double funds raised to date to finish editing AND create a robust impact campaign that reunites families!

 $1000 or more will be credited as Associate Producer.